hmajid2301/articles/1. Expo with VirtualBox and Genymotion/README.md

 ---
 title: 'React Native/Expo with VirtualBox and Genymotion'
-tags: ['Android', 'React Native', 'Virtualbox', 'Android Development', 'Expo']
+tags: ['Android', 'React Native', 'Virtualbox', 'Expo']
 license: 'public-domain'
+publish: false
+cover_image: 'images/virtualbox_preview.png'
 ---

 # React Native/Expo with VirtualBox and Genymotion

 ![VirtualBox Preview](images/virtualbox_preview.png)

 My home PC runs Windows for various conveniences, such as gaming.
 However, for development, I run an Ubuntu virtual machine (VM) and Genymotion (on Windows) for testing my app.
 Genymotion also uses VirtualBox to run its Android emulators.
 So we work out how to let two VMs running on the same host communicate with each other (Ubuntu and Android Emulator).

 **Please Note:** This will also work for VMWare Player.